 - a.
 Verify that records related to this fund source are in compliance with DHHS-DMH/DD/SAS record retention schedules and policies; - b.
 Review contract/grant agreement, identify any special requirements; and - c.
-Verify if the requirements were met. - d.
-Verify that the Conflict of Interest declaration is signed AND that there is no overdue tax debts at the federal, State or local level as required below.
+Verify if the requirements were met.

 Conflicts of Interest and Certification Regarding Overdue Tax Debts